Gradient Descent as Implicit EM in Distance-Based Neural Models: The Geometric Substrate

 \subsection{The Log-Sum-Exp Objective}

-Given a set of distances or energies $\{d_1, d_2, \ldots, d_K\}$ computed for an input $x$, we consider objectives of the form:
+Given a set of distances or energies $\{d_1, d_2, \ldots, d_K\}$ computed for an input $x$, we consider objectives of the form

+This objective admits two readings, and the order in which they are taken matters to this paper.

+The first reading is geometric and requires no probability at all.
+The negative of $L$ is the soft minimum of the distances: for $K$ components,

+so minimizing $-L$ minimizes, up to an additive constant, the distance from the input to the nearest prototype.
+The LSE objective is thus the smooth form of a distance-to-a-set: the loss that requires the input to be close to at least one prototype, softened enough to be differentiable.
+Under this reading, the gradient concentration of Theorem~\ref{thm:main}---signal flowing to the closest component---is the smooth analogue of a minimum being attained at its argmin.
+This design-first route is how the framework was arrived at: starting from distance-based representations and asking what objective should consume a distance, one is led to exponentiation (distance to likelihood), normalization (comparison across alternatives), and the logarithm (back to the distance domain), at which point the mixture model is discovered already inside the loss rather than imposed on it.

-This is the log-sum-exp (LSE) objective.
-It has a natural interpretation: if $\exp(-d_j)$ represents the unnormalized likelihood that component $j$ generated the input, then $L$ is the log marginal likelihood---the log-probability that \emph{some} component generated it.
+The second reading is probabilistic: if $\exp(-d_j)$ is read as the unnormalized likelihood that component $j$ generated the input, then $L$ is the log marginal likelihood, the log-probability that at least one component generated it.
 Maximizing $L$ encourages the model to place at least one prototype close to each input.
-Minimizing the negative of $L$ encourages separation.
+The two readings pick out the same objective; the geometric one explains why it is natural, the probabilistic one explains what its gradients mean.